Last Updated on March 5, 2020 by laurenpacek

 - 1/2 cup white chocolate chips

-Preheat the oven to 350 degrees F. Prepare a 9×13-inch pan by lining it with foil, using enough foil so that some drapes over the sides (you will use these as handles to life the brownies out of the pan).
+- Preheat the oven to 350 degrees F. Prepare a 9x13-inch pan by lining it with foil, using enough foil so that some drapes over the sides.
 Set the pan aside.

-In a medium sauce pan, melt the butter.
+- In a medium sauce pan, melt the butter.
 Add the brown sugar and corn syrup and stir to combine.
 Add the sweetened condensed milk and mix.
 Do not boil the mixture.
-You only want to heat it up enough so that it will melt the white chocolate chips.
+Only heat it up enough so that it will melt the white chocolate chips.
 Add the white chocolate and a pinch of salt.
 Remove the sauce pan from the heat and stir until they melt completely.